SidneyEmeka/.NET-Pet-App/README.md

 -Has a menu with options used to navigate the app<br>
 -Takes a multi dimensional array that stores data for 8 pets<br>
 -Can accept new data for New Pets through the connsole <br>
--Can accept new daa for pet's new description e.g New Animal, New Description e.t.c
+-Can accept new data for pet's new description e.g New Animal, New Description e.t.c
 ## For Loops and Switch Cases